lockenkopf-blog-loc-methode-locken.jpg

 L.O.C. is an abbreviation that also describes the products and sequence of the curling routine, making this method really easy to follow:

-L.O.C = Leave in conditioner, Oil and Cream
+L.O.C = Leave in Conditioner, Oil and Cream

 What sets this method apart from other curl care routines is the layered application of each product to lock in and maintain maximum moisture in the hair.
 The moisturizing layer is locked in by the next two layers, both of which are known to have excellent sealing properties: oil and butter.

 Both oil and butter are consistently praised for their ability to create a protective layer around the hair shaft.
-This keeps the moisture trapped in the hair from evaporating and helps curls stay hydrated longer.
+This keeps the moisture trapped in the hair from evaporating and helps the curls stay hydrated longer.
 By applying the oil followed by the "thicker," heavier butter/cream, the vital moisture is locked into the curls for as long as possible.
 Which of course is a solution especially for curls that release moisture quickly.

 How to use the LOC method

 The beauty of this method is that you can use products that you already use.
 Only the order changes.
-If you want to use this method for your curls, simply follow these three steps:
+If you want to use this method for your curls, just follow these three steps:

 Step 1: Leave-in conditioner (or liquid)